 - drag Gnuplot to the Applications folder (If you have an old machine with Core 2 duo skip this and see the instructions at the bottom of this post)

 - open the jsMath TeX fonts folder, and click on the six font files one at a time.
 Each time a window will appear, inviting you to click and install that font.
 Do.
 That.
 Each.
 Time.

 Next up, you can navigate to your Applications folder and open wxMaxima.
 In the wxMaxima window, try a command (try 2+2 SHIFT ENTER).
-If you get an error, you’ll need to tell the program where to find your newly installed copy of Maxima.
+If nothing happens or you get an error message, you’ll need to tell the program where to find your newly installed copy of Maxima.